By Sarah N. Lynch and darkmarket 2022 Raphael Satter

-WASHINGTON, Feb 8 (Reuters) – The FBI arrested a husband and wife on Tuesday morning, darkmarket list alleging they conspired to launder cryptocurrency stolen from the 2016 hack of virtual currency exchange Bitfinex, and said law enforcement has already seized over $3.6 billion in cryptocurrency tied to the hack.
+WASHINGTON, Feb 8 (Reuters) – The FBI arrested a husband and darknet market list wife on Tuesday morning, dark market list web darknet market darknet market links alleging they conspired to launder cryptocurrency stolen from the 2016 hack of virtual currency exchange Bitfinex, and said law enforcement has already seized over $3.6 billion in cryptocurrency tied to the hack.

-The action represents the Justice Department’s largest-ever financial seizure, Deputy Attorney General Lisa Monaco said, Darkmarket Link adding in a statement that it shows cryptocurrency is “not a safe haven for criminals.”
+The action represents the Justice Department’s largest-ever financial seizure, Deputy Attorney General Lisa Monaco said, adding in a statement that it shows cryptocurrency is “not a safe haven for criminals.”

-Ilya Lichtenstein, 34, and darknet market lists his wife Heather Morgan, 31, both of Manhattan, are scheduled to make their initial appearances in federal court Tuesday at 3:00 p.m.in the U.S. District Court for the Southern District of New York.
+Ilya Lichtenstein, 34, and his wife Heather Morgan, 31, both of Manhattan, are scheduled to make their initial appearances in federal court Tuesday at 3:00 p.m.in the U.S. District Court for the Southern District of New York.

 The case was filed in a federal court in Washington, D.C.